Attic insulation removal costs $900 on average

 Attic insulation can definitely increase your home value.
 For one thing, removing hazardous materials such as asbestos will help you sell your home more easily, while the added energy efficiency of new insulation is a great selling point.
 On top of all of this, some reports say that new insulation in the attic and other areas can translate to a 2% to 6% increase in overall home value, with more ROI for more energy-efficient insulation.

-Look into energy-efficiency rebates and incentives from the federal, state, and local governments to help offset the costs of replacing outdated, inefficient insulation.
+Look into energy-efficiency rebates and incentives from federal, state, and local governments to offset costs.

 Ask your insulation expert if you can remove and replace only some of your insulation rather than all of it.

-Find out if you can simply add new insulation on top of existing insulation and avoid removal altogether.
+Find out if you can add new insulation on top of existing insulation to avoid removal altogether.

 Clear your attic of junk, debris, and any belongings before calling a professional to reduce the labor hours needed to prepare the space for insulation removal.